 Humans have been consuming a diverse array of sea life, including astaxanthin, for many thousands of years, but only recently have we been able to reap the benefits of astaxanthin through supplementation.

 Agricultural production of astaxanthin typically comes from the following sources:

 - Arctic shrimp: ~1,200 PPM astaxanthin

 - Yeast (phaffia yeast): 10,000 PPM astaxanthin

 Commonly used anti-inflammatory drugs such as aspirin, ibuprofen, naproxen, COX-2 inhibitors, corticosteroids, and various biologics have risks of side effects including gastrointestinal bleeding, heart attacks, strokes, and severe infections.
 Prescription fish oil drugs, while safer than common anti-inflammatory drugs, also have risks of certain side effects.
 Lovaza and other DHA, EPA combination fish oil drugs, have risks of side effects including back pain, eructation, dysgeusia, and increases in LDL cholesterol.
 Vascepa has risks of side effects including arthralgia, atrial fibrillation, and increased bleeding.
 Fenofibrates have risks of side effects including stomach pain, nausea, and back pain.

 In contrast, astaxanthin has no known side effects of clinical significance.
-We believe astaxanthin’s excellent safety profile will be a key competitive advantage compared to other drugs targeting inflammation and lipids.
+We believe astaxanthin’s excellent safety profile will be a key competitive advantage.

 Astaxanthin is Generally Recognized as Safe (“GRAS”) as a food substance according to U.S. FDA regulations and has undergone extensive toxicity testing by third parties and us with no clinically meaningful issues even at extremely high doses.